sethillgard/property_map/README.md

 PropertyMap is a wrapper around Map<String, dynamic>.
 PropertyList is a wrapper around List<dynamic>.

-The benefit of using them is that they can, if desired, restrict the data that is added to them, they can only take simple objects and Serializable objects.
-This way, we can ensure that everything inside a PropertyMap (or PropertyList) is indeed, serializable.
+By default, they can only take simple objects (as defined in dart:json) and Serializable objects.
+This way, we can ensure that everything inside a PropertyMap (or PropertyList) is serializable.

 ## Features ##

 * Rapid implementation of property bags.
 * Can restrict contents to simple types (as defined in dart:json) and Serializable objects.
+This is the default.

 ## Getting Started ##